Mr. Burns: Role in The Simpsons

 Mr. Burns resides in a vast, ornate mansion on an immense estate called Burns Manor, on the corner of Mammon and Croesus Streets.
 It is protected by a high wall, an electrified fence, and a pack of vicious attack dogs known as "The Hounds".
-Mr. Burns routinely subjects Springfield and its residents to his abuse and there is a general dislike of him throughout the town.
+Mr. Burns routinely subjects Springfield and its residents to his abuse and a general dislike of him subsists throughout the town.
 Mr. Burns has blackmailed and bribed various officials in Springfield, including Mayor Quimby and the Nuclear Regulatory Commission.
 He employed his wealth to make an ultimately unsuccessful run for governor to prevent his plant from being closed for safety violations, only to be denied his chance to be Governor by Marge Simpson.
 He once blocked out the sun to force Springfield residents to increase their use of electricity produced by his nuclear plant and was subsequently shot by Maggie when he tried to steal candy from her.